vmware-tanzu/tanzu-dev-portal/content/guides/debugging-kubernetes/_index.md

 foundational aspect to debugging on Kubernetes, with the key factor of efficiently and effectively finding and understanding a problem first before solutioning.

-We started off with a general debugging workflow and techniques, which gives us the ability to do the primary and basic debugging on Kubernetes.
-In the next section, we visited a heuristic classes approach gleaned from field experience and what tools and tests are available to use to test whether an issue falls into a class.
-In the final section, we combine heuristic classes and look at the problem from the perspective of a big picture, where we assign these classes to our big picture to help us hypothesis and prioritize where issues may lie.
-Finally, we introduced the "Dump In, Sink Out" method for a group based brainstorming problem solver.
+Section 1 started off with a general debugging workflow and techniques, which gives us the ability to do the primary and basic debugging on Kubernetes.
+In the next section, heuristic classes were introduced, which are classes of known problems developed through field experience.
+These class showed what tools and tests are available to determine if a problem belongs to a class.
+In section 3, heuristic classes were utilized and looked at the problem from the perspective of a big picture.
+Classes are subsequently applied to our big picture to help us hypothesis and prioritize where issues may lie.
+Finally, the "Dump In, Sink Out" (DISO) method was introduced for group  based brainstorming to solve large complex problems.